English: Behaviour in Wuthering Heights

 Catherine, page 73

 The struggle between Mr. Linton and Heathcliff seemed pointless for Heathcliff as he had no reason for doing so now that he did not have love from Catherine.
 He now had no-one.
 Understandably Heathcliff left as he could bear not more degradation from the person he loved and trusted most.
 He left quickly as he didn’t hear the following confessions of Catherine.
 This showed how seriously the issue effected Heathcliff.
-In passing, it is worth mentioning this text has been copied from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 Over a long period of time Heathcliff tried to make up to the status he thought Catherine needed to love him.
 Catherine subsequently admitted she loved Heathcliff far more than she would ever love Edgar but the words never reached Heathcliff.

 “…he’s more myself than I am.
 Whatever our souls are made of, his and mine are the same; and Linton’s is as different as a moonbeam from lightning, or frost from fire.”